 That’s my biggest peeve with the Dewalt heated jacket is that its batteries are large and bulky.
 I found it quite uncomfortable with a heavy battery pack, compared to the other two coats reviewed here.

 Saying that this women’s Dewalt heated jacket is one of the warmest jackets tested, but it runs on the small size.
 If you regularly buy small sizing then, spring for the medium and it will be perfect.
 Amazon has one of the best return policies so there is no problems exchanging it if it’s the wrong size.

-Like the Dewalt heated jackets, the Ororo heated coat has been noted to be a bit on the tinier side.
-So order a size larger.
+Like the Dewalt heated jackets, the Ororo heated coat has been noted to be a bit on the tinier side in the past but looks like they have corrected this.
+Ours was a perfect fit but if you like to layer up then best to order the next size up.
 It is the cheapest among the three coats, and for all its features so it’s quite worth your buck.

 The Ororo wins in the battery department for comfort and weight.

 1.)
 Can I wear any of these battery heated winter jackets on a plane?

 Seeing that these jackets have heaters and battery packs on them, the most probable answer would be “No” to avoid any potential explosions that may happen in-flight.
 Kindly check with your aircraft carrier if you plan on wearing or bringing these jackets.